lep deployment

 • --help : Show this message and exit.

-lep deployment qps
+lep deployment events

 Usage

-lep deployment qps [OPTIONS]
+lep deployment events [OPTIONS]

 Options